theofil/HerwigCMSDev/README.md

 `scram list CMSSW`

-You might need set your account's enviromental variables to a different scram arch to see the latest greatest.
+You might need set your account's environmental variables to a different scram arch to see the latest greatest.

 `ls  /cvmfs/cms.cern.ch/`